Investipal/investipal-website/src/content/blog/financial-advisor-workflow-automation-create-compliant-proposals-in-10-minutes.md

 - **No manual data transfer** between steps
 - **No switching between platforms** or tools
 - **Single source of truth** for all client information

-### Real Results from Real Advisors

-**"We've gone from 2-3 weeks to complete proposals to same-day delivery.
-Our close rate has nearly doubled because we can present everything while the prospect is still in the room."**
-— Mid-sized RIA, $800M AUM

-**"Investipal lets me handle 5x more prospects without adding staff.
-The automation is so seamless that clients think we have a huge back-office team."**
-— Independent advisor, $150M AUM

 ## Getting Started: Your Implementation Roadmap